 Sell My Tiffany & Co.
 Jewelry in Tampa

 Diamond Banc Tampa pays you the most for your Tiffany & Co. jewelry.
-Moreover, all of our offers are free with no obligation.
+Moreover, all of our evaluations and offers are free with no obligation.
 Our process is quick, convenient and discreet.
 Just fill out our simple form with as much information as you can provide, along with photos, about your Tiffany items and how much you would like to sell them for to get started.
-After that, one of Market Directors will reach out with an initial offer.
+After that, one of our Market Directors will reach out with an initial offer.
 If this offer is satisfactory, the next step is to arrange a convenient appointment in our private office.
-From there, one of our jewelry experts will evaluate your item(s)to make a final offer.
+From there, one of our jewelry experts will evaluate your item(s) in person to make a final offer.
 After the offer is accepted, Diamond Banc will fund you immediately.
-You can also stop by our location or call us at 813-367-3372 to set up an appointment today!
+You can also stop by our Tampa location or call us at 813-609-4331 to set up an appointment today!

 Not located in the Tampa area?
 No problem, you can visit any of our national locations.

 - Orlando, FL